jaipandya/SublimeTutor/tutorial/chapter_2_6.md

 Upper / lower case
 ===================

-You can use two handy shortcuts to change the case any text block in Sublime.
+You can use two handy shortcuts to change the case of any text block in Sublime.

 * Lower case - `Cmd + K, Cmd + L`
 * Upper case - `Cmd + K, Cmd + U`